Skip to content

 - default

-Defining Row Filter Policy on a Table’s Segment
+Defining row filter policy on a Table’s Segment

-Apply a row filter policy to show specific data based on user groups.
+You can apply a row filter policy to show specific data based on user groups.

-Step 1: Define the Row Filter Policy
+Step 1: Define the row filter policy

-Add the filter policy to the segments section of your table definition:
+• Add the filter policy to the segments section of your table definition:

 segments: